WiFire/WANI/README.md

 **Providers:** http://trai.gov.in/sites/default/files/wani_providers.xml

 This URL lists all network providers and all app providers.
 You will need to sync app providers from here and store their information.
+Each network provider in the registry is assigned a URL where their networks are listed.
+The following URL is for the provider i2e1:

 **Networks:** http://trai.gov.in/wani/registry/wani_providers/581e27be-9def-11e7-lbc4-cec778b6b50a/wani_aplist.xml

-Each network provider in the registry is assigned a URL where their networks are listed.
-The above URL is for the provider i2e1.
 When you register your networks with TRAI, they will be added to a similar list.
 Please ensure that you provide accurate geolocation, SSID, BSSID, and CPURL.
 WiFire will attempt WANI login only if the network's SSID and BSSID matches exactly with a network present in the WANI registry.

 WiFire syncs changes in the registry once a day.
 Any network present in the registry will show up in the list of in-range networks with a "TRAI" badge.